ylvao/mrchem/docs/mrchem_manual.rst

 Top section
 -----------

-The main input section basically contain the single most important keyword: the relative precision :math:`\epsilon_{rel}` that will be guaranteed in the calculation.
+The main input section contain the single most important keyword: the relative precision :math:`\epsilon_{rel}` that will be guaranteed in the calculation.
 The top section is not specified by name, just write the keywords directly, e.g